SFPC/sfpc.github.io/uncomputable.md

 ### What is expected of me?

 - Read the suggested articles in advance.
-- Participate in both lectures on June 21st and June 28th, 6~9pm.
+- Participate in both lectures on June 20th and June 28th, 6~9pm.
-- Adhere to the SFPC Code of Conduct.
+- Adhere to the SFPC Code of Conduct, provided upon acceptance.

 ### Where is SFPC?